 Access for Users with Disabilities

-Johnson County Library is committed to providing access to our website for all users including individuals with disabilities.
-To meet this commitment, we voluntarily comply with requirements of Section 508 of the Rehabilitation Act Amendments of 1998 and Level 2.0 AA Accessibility Guidelines proposed by World Wide Web Consortium (W3C).
+Johnson County Library strives to ensure that the website is accessible to everyone in accordance with accessibility standards and best practices.
+To meet this commitment, we voluntarily comply with requirements of Section 508 of the Rehabilitation Act Amendments of 1998 and WCAG 2.0 AA Accessibility Guidelines proposed by the World Wide Web Consortium (W3C).

 Section 508 requires that individuals with disabilities, who are members of the public seeking information or services from us, have access to and use of information and data that is comparable to that provided to the public who are not individuals with disabilities, unless an undue burden would be imposed on us.